sametsenturka/deepthink-agent/README.md

 # deepthink-agent

 📌 About the Project
 DeepThink Agent is an AI agent designed to deeply analyze user queries, think multi-dimensionally, and encourage users to reflect and explore ideas.

+My goal was to investigate what should be paid most attention to when developing an AI agent to increase output quality.

+It's briefly: Instructions & LLM Model which effects quality the most.

 This project serves as an example of how AI agents can be developed, with a particular focus on the importance of well-crafted instructions to guide the agent's behavior.

 The agent is built using the phi framework, leveraging powerful tools like DuckDuckGo and GoogleSearch for real-time information retrieval, and the Groq model (specifically llama-3.3-70b-versatile) for advanced natural language understanding and generation.